Indonesia's Legal System

 1945 Constitution

-1945 Constitution is a written basic law or state constitution which is the basis and source of other regulations or other laws in force in the territory of the Republic of Indonesia.
-The 1945 Constitution is a text which consists of two parts, namely the preamble and the body.
-The preamble of 1945 Constitution consists of 4 (four) paragraphs and the body consists of 16 (sixteen) chapters, 37 (thirty-seven) articles, 3 (three) articles of transitional rules and 2 (two) paragraphs of additional rules.
+The 1945 Constitution is a written basic law or state constitution, which is the basis and source of other regulations or laws in force in the territory of the Republic of Indonesia.
+The 1945 Constitution is a document that consists of two parts: the preamble and the body.
+The preamble of the 1945 Constitution consists of 4 (four) paragraphs, and the body consists of 16 (sixteen) chapters, 37 (thirty-seven) articles, 3 (three) articles of transitional rules, and 2 (two) paragraphs of additional rules.

 Assembly Decree

-Initially, the Assembly Decree was regulated in TAP XX/MPRS/1966, as stated in its attachment, Assembly Decree has a strong position in the hierarchy which is also under the 1945 Constitution.
-Then in 2000, the Assembly issued TAP III/MPR/2000, then TAP MPRS Number XX/MPRS/1966 is declared revoked and no longer valid.
+Initially, the Assembly Decree was regulated in TAP XX/MPRS/1966.
+As stated in its attachment, the Assembly Decree maintains a strong position in the hierarchy, which is also falls under the 1945 Constitution.
+Then in 2000, the Assembly issued TAP III/MPR/2000, causing TAP MPRS Number XX/MPRS/1966 to be declared revoked and no longer valid.

-TAP III/MPR/2000 still has a position as part of the hierarchy of laws and regulations, but after amendments were made to the 1945 Constitution regarding the Assembly which can be seen from the provisions of Article 1 (2) 1945 Constitution which states sovereignty is in the hands of the people and is carried out according to the constitution, causing the Assembly to no longer be the highest state institution.
-Furthermore, in the third amendment of 1945 Constitution, the provisions regarding the authority of the Assembly to stipulate the 1945 Constitution and the Broad Outlines of State Policy were changed to "The Assembly has the authority to amend and enact the Constitution".
+TAP III/MPR/2000 continues to hold a position within the hierarchy of laws and regulations.
+However, after amendments were made to the 1945 Constitution regarding the Assembly (seen in the provisions of Article 1 (2) of the 1945 Constitution), sovereignty rests with the people and is carried out according to the Constitution.
+This has resulted in the Assembly no longer being the highest state institution.
+Furthermore, in the third amendment of the 1945 Constitution, the Assembly’s authority to formulate the 1945 Constitution and the Broad Outlines of State Policy was revised to state that "The Assembly [only] has the authority to amend and enact the Constitution."

-The loss of the Assembly's authority in determining the Broad Outlines of State Policy has an impact on the Assembly's authority to make regulatory legal products.
-This causes the position of the Assembly Decree in the hierarchy of laws and regulations in Indonesia to be unclear.
-Moreover Law No.10/2004 changes the types and hierarchies of laws and regulations.
-This change causes the Assembly Decree to have absolutely no position in the hierarchy of laws and regulations.
-But after the government issued Law No.12/2011, the Assembly Decree reclaims its position in the hierarchy of laws and regulations in Indonesia.
-The implication is big and significant, because the Assembly Decree become a source of formal and material law.
+The loss of the Assembly's authority in determining the Broad Outlines of State Policy has impacted the Assembly's authority to make regulatory legal products.
+This has made the position of the Assembly Decree within the hierarchy of laws and regulations in Indonesia to be unclear.
+Moreover, Law No. 10/2004 changes the types and hierarchies of laws and regulations, causing the Assembly Decree to have absolutely no position in the hierarchy of laws and regulations.
+However, after the government issued Law No. 12/2011, the Assembly Decree has reclaimed its position in Indonesia's hierarchy of laws and regulations.
+The has had a big and significant as it has meant that the Assembly Decree has become a source of formal and material law.

-Law is rules established by the House of Representatives by joint approval with President.
-Every bill of law is discussed by the House of Representatives and the President for mutual approval.
-It is not without reason why the formation of a law must obtain the approval from the House of Representatives.
-This is because the House of Representatives is a legislative body that represents the Indonesian people and has a legislative function as mandated by 1945 Constitution that states The House of Representatives holds the power to form laws.
-Therefore, every law formation must go through the House of Representatives as a legislative body that is given the authority to form laws.
+A law is a rule established by the House of Representatives with joint approval from the President.
+The House of Representatives and the President will discuss each bill of law, seeking mutual approval.
+The need for the approval of the House of Representatives regarding law formation is grounded in its status as the legislative body that represents that Indonesian population.
+Additionally, the House of Representatives performs a legislative function mandated by the 1945 Constitution, in which it holds the power to form laws.
+Therefore, every formation of law must go through the House of Representatives, the legislative body that is endowed with the authority to enact laws.

 Government Regulation

-Government regulations are rules that set by the President to implement the Law as it should.
-In the concept of law, government regulations set as subsidiary rules and only exists if ordered by Law.
+Based on Article 1 Law No. 12/2011, government regulations are rules set by the President to ensure the proper implementation of the law.
+Within the legal framework, government regulations are set as subsidiary rules and only exist when mandated by the Law.
 The authorized party to issue government regulations is the President.

 Presidential Regulation

-Presidential Regulation is a statutory regulation stipulated by the President to carry out the order of higher laws and regulations or in carrying out government powers.
-The contents of the Presidential Regulation in Article 13 Law No. 12/2011 contain: (i) materials ordered by law, and materials for implementing Government Regulations; or (ii) materials for implementing the administration of government power.
-Based on the article, it can be concluded that the Presidential Regulation has three functions, namely as: (i) delegation regulations; (ii) implementing regulations; and (iii) independent regulations.
+Presidential Regulation is a type of statutory regulation, stipulated by the President, to carry out the order of higher laws and regulations or to carry out government powers.
+Article 13 Law No. 12/2011 delineates the contents of Presidential Regulations, encompassing: (i) materials ordered by law, and materials for implementing Government Regulations; or (ii) materials for implementing the administration of government power.
+Based on the article, it can be concluded that the Presidential Regulation has three functions, namely: (i) delegation regulations, (ii) implementing regulations, and (iii) independent regulations.

 Provincial Regulation

-Provincial Regulations are laws and regulations made by the Provincial People’s Legislative Council with approval from Governor.
-Furthermore, Article 14 Law No.12/2011 explains the content of Provincial Regulations containing material for the implementation of regional autonomy and co-administration tasks as well as accommodating special regional conditions and/or further elaboration of higher legislation.
+Provincial Regulations are laws and regulations made by the Provincial Regional Legislative Council with the approval from the Governor.
+Furthermore, Article 14 Law No. 12/2011 explains the content of Provincial Regulations to contain material for the implementation of regional autonomy and co-administration tasks, as well as, accommodating special regional conditions and/or a further elaboration of higher legislation.

 Regency/Municipality Regulation

-Regency/Municipality Regulations are statutory regulations made by the District/City Regional People's Representative Council with the approval from Regent/Mayor.
-Furthermore, Article 14 Law No.12/2011 explains the content of Regency/Municipality Regulation containing material in the context of implementing regional autonomy and co-administration tasks as well as accommodating special regional conditions and/or further elaboration of higher legislation.
+Regency/Municipality Regulations are statutory regulations made by the District/City Regional Legislative Council subject to the approval from the Regent/Mayor.
+Furthermore, Article 14 Law No. 12/2011 explains the contents of Regency/Municipality Regulations, emphasizing its role in implementing regional autonomy and co-administrative tasks.
+Additionally, the Regency/Municipality Regulations can be used to account for special regional conditions, as well as the further elaboration of higher legislation.

 The Characteristics of Regulation and Decree